jpakele/dsc-phase-1-project-online/README.md

 As a new studio, it's important to build a reputation and become well known enough to be trusted for likeable content.
 'Drama' and  'Drama, Comedy' are safe and provide enough contract between one another to build a reputation for movies that are well liked.
 This is where Microsoft should start their content creation.

-As a transitional movie into higher earning genres movie with a 'Action, Adventure, Comedy' genre combination will both hit on the Comedy you've established yourself for as well as intro duce a new kind of genre to your repetoire
+As a transitional movie into higher earning genres movie with a 'Action, Animation, Comedy' genre combination will both hit on the Comedy you've established yourself for as well as intro duce a new kind of genre to your repetoire

 Finally, moving into a movie combining 'Action, Adventure, Sci-Fi' will place Microsoft solidly into higher earning.
 Fall back to Drama and comedy for damage control with high rating on these genres of movies will solidify your place as a major player in movie media creation.